 99 Northfield Drive East Suite 102 Waterloo, ON N2K 3P9 Map It

-This one-day workshop provides an opportunity for health care professionals to gain insight into managing the individual with contraversive pushing tendencies (“pusher syndrome”).
-The individual who suffers from a stroke and has “pushing” tendencies presents with unique impairments that challenges health care professionals.
-This workshop will present current theoretical evidence and practical NDT skills for participants to use when working with the individual who “pushes”.
+This two day introductory level course provides a unique opportunity for health care professionals to gain insight into the basic principles of the NDT approach and how it is applied to clinical practice to promote recovery of function in individuals with neurological impairments.
+Current theoretical foundations and evidence supporting an NDT approach will be presented as well as specific and practical information about the management of the adult neurological patient.
 The overall objective of this course is to enable participants to bring information back to their facility and apply it toward promoting more functional movement and achieving functional outcomes with their patients.

-Upon completion of the course the participants will:
+Upon completion of the course the participants will be able to:

 State the basic philosophy underlying the NDT approach to the treatment of adults with neurological dysfunction

-Identify major impairments interfering with normal movement and function in the individual with stroke who has contraversive pushing tendencies.
+Identify major impairments interfering with normal movement and function in the adult with stroke, brain injury and other neuromotor disorders such as incomplete spinal cord injury

-Demonstrate an increased repertoire of evaluation and treatment strategies for the individual with stroke who has contraversive pushing tendencies.
+Demonstrate an increased repertoire of evaluation and treatment strategies for the individual with stroke, brain injury and other neuromotor disorders